fr3fou/gone/README.md

 # gone

-A neural network in Go
+A neural network perceptron in Go